AntoPISA/MAME_SupportFiles/category.ini/readme/readme.txt

 - Not Working Arcade: List of not working arcade machines (to complete MAMEUI).
 - Parents Arcade: List of arcade parent machines (to complete MAMEUI).
 - Players: List of MAME arcade machines divided by number of players.
+- Prototype: List of machines identified as "prototype".
 - Resolution: MAME machines divided by original resolution.
 - Screenless: Only MAME machines without screen.
 - Working Arcade: List of working arcade machines (to complete MAMEUI).